Credentialing & Enrollment Services

 - See patients and absorb the revenue loss – the provider sees patients, the practice pays their salary, and no insurance revenue is collected until enrollment is complete

-For a physician joining a practice and seeing 20 patients per day at an average visit value of $150, a 90-day enrollment delay represents approximately $270,000 in deferred revenue revenue that arrives eventually but creates a significant cash flow gap in the interim.
+For a physician joining a practice and seeing 20 patients per day at an average visit value of $150, a 90-day enrollment delay represents approximately $270,000 in deferred revenue revenue that arrives eventually but creates a significant cash flow gap.
+Starting the enrollment process as early as possible—ideally 90–120 days before the provider’s start date—is critical.

 Credential Lapse and Expiration